No Review Yet

-Carved by Seti-Gandaki is one among the natural wonders of Pokhara.
+Seti-Gandaki Gorges is one of the natural wonders of Pokhara.
 K.I.
-Singh bridge at Bagar, Mahendrapool & Prithivi highway Bridge near bus park, provides an ideal view of the river's dreadful rush and therefore the deep gorge made by the flow of foam.
+Singh bridge at Bagar, Mahendrapool & Prithivi highway Bridge near the bus park provides an outstanding view of the river's dreadful rush.
+The flow of foam makes a deep gorge.

-Locally known Patale Chhango within the southern flank of the Pokhara valley is where the stream flowing from Fewa Lake collapses and surges down the rock into a deep gorge, leaping through several potholes.
+Locally known as Patale Chango, the southern flank of the Pokhara valley is where the stream flowing from Fewa Lake collapses and surges down the rock into a deep gorge, leaping through several potholes.

-Lies at the north of the Pokhara valley. it's an outsized limestone cave which is one among the few stalagmites stalactite caves found in Nepal.
+It lies north of the Pokhara valley.
+It is an outsized limestone cave, one of the stalagmites stalactite caves found in Nepal.

-Gupteswar Cave may be a sacred cave, lies 2 km from Pokhara airport. the doorway is true across from Devi's fall and therefore the cave is nearly 3 km long. it's some big hall-size rooms and a few passages where you've got to crawl on high-low-jack.
-This cave holds special value for Hindus since a phallic symbol of Lord Shiva is preserved here within the condition it had been discovered.
+Gupteswar Cave is a sacred cave that lies 2 km from Pokhara airport.
+The doorway is across from Devi's fall, and the cave is nearly 3 km long.
+It has some big hall-size rooms and a few passages where you've got to crawl on high-low-jack.
+This cave holds specific value for Hindus since a phallic symbol of Lord Shiva is preserved the same way it got discovered.

 World Peace Stupa

-Recently built atop a hill overlooking Phewa Tal, the Stupa offers an excellent place to ascertain the sun set over Pokhara.
-It are often accessed by hiring a ship and rowing across the lake and climbing a sometimes leech-infested track, or by foot from the road that passes Devi Falls.
+Recently built atop a hill overlooking Phewa Tal, the Stupa offers an excellent place to ascertain the sunset over Pokhara.
+It is often accessed by hiring a ship and rowing across the lake and climbing a sometimes leech-infested track, or by foot from the road that passes Devi Falls.

-The perfect pre-trek warm-up. head Sarankot within the late afternoon (be prepared, it's steep and hard work) find yourselves a warm guest house before sunset; go up the highest for sunset and again for sunrise... you will not be disappointed.
-Great views, spectacular images and an excellent thanks to get a taste of what it's wish to be trekking.
-Beware demented water buffaloes on the answer of town!
+The perfect pre-trek warm-up is to head to Sarankot in the late afternoon (be prepared, it's steep), find yourselves a warm guest house before sunset, and go up the highest for sunset view and again for sunrise.
+You will not be disappointed.
+Spectacular views and an excellent thanks to get a taste of what it wishes to be trekking.

 Other places to go to in Pokhara are Barahi temple, situated within the middle of Phewa Lake, Pokhara Museum, Annapurna Museum, Bindhyabasini temple, and World Peace Pagoda.